adunham95/TreeApp-Capstone/README.md

 Then you should be good to go

 ### Testing
-To view in the browser run ionic serve, and you will get a live local serve to devlop on.
+To view in the browser run ionic serve, and you will get a live local serve to develop on.
 To test the app on an Android Device you need to enable develop mode, and USB debugging on the Android Device.

 ### Building